-- Majestic Elementary serves 400 students from kindergarten through sixth grade.
-Majestic also serves two preschool child development classes (approximately 70 students), 65 head start students & 20 diagnostic kindergarten students for a total of approximately 550.
+- Majestic Elementary serves 340 students from kindergarten through sixth grade.
+Majestic also serves three preschool child development classes (approximately 95 students), one Title 1 preschool class (approximately 30 students), and 65 head start students for a total of approximately 530 students.

 - The school, which opened in 1975, has had self-contained classrooms since 1996.